Beat Generation: Times Square "underworld"

 Ginsberg was arrested in 1949.
-The police attempted to stop Ginsberg while he was driving with Huncke, his car filled with stolen items that Huncke planned to fence.
-Ginsberg crashed the car while trying to flee and escaped on foot, but left incriminating notebooks behind.
-He was given the option to plead insanity to avoid a jail term, and was committed for 90 days to Bellevue Hospital, where he met Carl Solomon.
+The police attempted to stop Jack Melody (a.k.a. "little Jack") while he was driving a car in Queens with Priscella Arminger (alias, Vickie Russell or "Detroit Redhead") and Allen Ginsberg in the back seat.
+The car was filled with stolen items Little Jack planned to fence.
+Jack Melody crashed while trying to flee, rolled the car and the three of them escaped on foot.
+Allen Ginsberg lost his glasses in the accident and left incriminating notebooks behind.
+He was given the option to plead insanity to avoid a jail term and was committed for 90 days to Bellevue Hospital, where he met Carl Solomon.

 Solomon was arguably more eccentric than psychotic.
 A fan of Antonin Artaud, he indulged in self-consciously "crazy" behavior, like throwing potato salad at a college lecturer on Dadaism.
 Solomon was given shock treatments at Bellevue; this became one of the main themes of Ginsberg's "Howl", which was dedicated to Solomon.
 Solomon later became the publishing contact who agreed to publish Burroughs' first novel, Junkie, in 1953.

 Greenwich Village

 Beat writers and artists flocked to Greenwich Village in New York City in the late 1950s because of low rent and the "small town" element of the scene.
 Folksongs, readings and discussions often took place in Washington Square Park.
 Allen Ginsberg was a big part of the scene in the Village, as was Burroughs, who lived at 69 Bedford Street.

 Burroughs, Ginsberg, Kerouac, and other poets frequented many bars in the area, including the San Remo Cafe at 93 MacDougal Street on the northwest corner of Bleecker, Chumley's, and Minetta Tavern.
 Jackson Pollock, Willem de Kooning, Franz Kline, and other abstract expressionists were also frequent visitors of and collaborators with the Beats.
 Cultural critics have written about the transition of Beat culture in the Village into the Bohemian hippie culture of the 1960s.

 In 1960, a presidential election year, the Beats formed a political party, the "Beat Party," and held a mock nominating convention to announce a presidential candidate: the African-American street poet Big Brown, won a majority of votes on the first ballot but fell short of the eventual nomination.
 The Associated Press reported, "Big Brown's lead startled the convention.
-Big, as the husky African American is called by his friends, wasn't the favorite son of any delegation, but he had one tactic that apparently earned him votes.
+Big, as the husky African American is called by his friends, wasn't the favorite son of any delegation, but he had one tactic that earned him votes.
 In a chatterbox convention, only once did he speak at length, and that was to read his poetry."